 Donald Trump Gives a Three-Word Remark to Female Reporter After Being Asked About Epstein Files – Video

-President Donald Trump answers questions from reporters aboard Air Force One, as seen from a video post dated November 15, 2025. | Source: YouTube/TheWhiteHouse
+President Donald Trump speaks with reporters aboard Air Force One, as seen from a video post dated November 15, 2025. | Source: YouTube/TheWhiteHouse

 Epstein Confrontation: Insult Precedes Policy Reversal

-President Donald Trump diverts attention away from himself during the press coverage, as seen from the video post dated November 15, 2025. | Source: YouTube/TheWhiteHouse
+President Donald Trump diverts attention away from himself during the interactive session aboard Air Force One, as seen from the video post dated November 15, 2025. | Source: YouTube/TheWhiteHouse

-Trump maintained that his relationship with Epstein had been fraught for years, asserting they had not been on good terms.
-He urged the public to look beyond him and focus on what Epstein might have known about others, especially high-profile figures like Clinton and Summers, and institutions such as JPMorgan Chase.
+Trump maintained that his relationship with Epstein had been fraught for years, stressing that they had not been on good terms.
+He emphasized that investigators should focus on what the convicted sex offender may have known about Bill Clinton, former Harvard president Larry Summers, and institutions such as JPMorgan Chase.

 President Donald Trump talks about his relationship with Jefferey Epstein, as seen from the video post dated November 15, 2025. | Source: YouTube/TheWhiteHouse